 As a dancer my experience of ‘exercise’ was very different from most.
 It wasn’t simply something I had to do at the end of a long days work, but was in fact my long days work!
 I’ve learnt from years of professional training that being a sportsman (dancing or otherwise) needs a very different stamina from being a gym-goer.
 Of course physically it’s extremely different, but I believe the real difference is in the mentality.

 If you’re dreading rolling out the mat and streaming or going to your workout class every day, that’s the biggest sign you haven’t found a workout that challenges you in the right way.
-There is always a level of resistance towards exercise but if you finish the hour knowing you’re body is better for it and you want to go back tomorrow – you’ve found something that works.
+There is always a level of resistance towards exercise but if you finish the hour knowing your body is better for it and you want to go back tomorrow – you’ve found something that works.

 It’s completely normal to feel DOMS (Delayed onset muscle soreness) after a good workout, however if you’re feeling like you’ve pulled or injured a part of your body post sweat, likely the workout isn’t working for you.
 This may be due to the intensity and your current level of strength not matching up, which can lead to compensation and overusing certain muscle groups over others.
 It can also be down to the teacher and how they correct your technique as you perform the exercises.
 Whatever the cause if you’re injured or felt pain throughout, you need to take a look at what you were doing and if it was working for your body, likely not.